 - The local scope, searched first, contains the local name.

 - Enclosing scope (in an enclosing function) contains non-local and non-global names.

 - The outermost scope is the namespace containing built-in names.

-In object oriented programming classes and objects are the main feature.
-A class creates a new data type and objects are instances of a class which follow the definition given inside the class.
+In object oriented programming classes and objects are the main features.
+A class creates a new data type and objects are instances of a class which follows the definition given inside the class.
 Here is a simple form of class definition.

 A class definition started with the keyword 'class' followed by the name of the class and a colon.

 The statements within a class definition may be function definitions, data members or other statements.